There’s a fight brewing in the growing Hyper-Converged Infrastructure market.

-However, to put it into context, VCE Vblock was recognised as the leader in the Gartner magic quadrant due to their success with major global enterprises across many sectors.
+However, to put it into context, VCE Vblock was recognised as the leader in the Gartner magic quadrant due to its success with major global enterprises across many sectors.
 That alone should provide customers with a certain degree of comfort.
 It’s worth watching to see how well Nutanix takes advantage of what it views as a chink in Vblock’s armour.

 Is Nutanix hiding lead in it’s gloves?

-The real magic comes from it’s Nutanix Distributed File System (NDFS) which eliminates the need for a SAN by delivering distributed storage – this makes it a radically different prospect from most other integrated infrastructure products.
-Engineers who developed the NDFS also developed the Google File System (GFS) so they know a thing or two about web scale architecture.
+The real magic comes from its Nutanix Distributed File System (NDFS) which eliminates the need for a SAN by delivering distributed storage – this makes it a radically different prospect from most other integrated infrastructure products.
+Engineers who developed the NDFS also developed the Google File System (GFS) so they know a thing or two about web-scale architecture.

 It will be interesting to see what the uptake of Nutanix’s trade-up program will be and how VCE Vblock will fight back.
 Oh and to be completely transparent about this, our money’s on Nutanix.